dpancho/leetcode_stuffs/notes.md

 7/6-
 Took the whole week of break to relax.
 Was AMAZING.
 Back to the grind.
 Lets get all these artifacts done by Wed and hopefully cleared by Fri!
 Also looking into the coding challenges services to help with problems I am stuck on since I feel like I do not know anything about about coding challenges.
 Possibly looking at a teamtreehouse or codeacademy sign up to take their web dev courses to refresh and possible improve my skills because I feel out of touch with JS.
 Havent dont lots of JS or React in a while...... always try to improve and maintain.

+7/7-
+Finished all artifacts except the portfolio.
+Will be diving in and hoping to finish that ASAP.
+Then..... off to coding challenges